Graph Neural Networks for Multimodal Single-Cell Data Integration: Experiment

 \textbf{Datasets.} In the modality prediction dataset, each modality is provided with source data, preprocessed data (with default methods), and batch labels.
 Data statistics are shown in Table~\ref{dataset_task1} in Appendix~\ref{appendix:data}.
 Note that the GEX-ATAC and ATAC-GEX subtasks are not entirely symmetric, because in the GEX-ATAC task, the output dimension is deliberately reduced, where 10,000 ATAC features are randomly selected out of the original 116,490 dimensions.

-\textbf{Settings and Parameters.} For each experiment, we report the average performance of 10 runs.
-In each run, we randomly choose 85\% of cells for training and the remaining 15\% of cells for validation.
-When the validation loss does not decrease within 300 epochs, the training is terminated, and the parameter with the best validation performance is adopted.
-Additionally, in practice, we utilized the initial residual instead of the skip connections in Eq.\ref{eq:v}.
-We used group normalization for aggregation results and dismissed the edge weight normalization stated in Eq.~\ref{eq:norm}.
-Besides, we empirically set our parameter $\alpha$ in Eq.~\ref{eq:a} to $0.5$ and the impact of this parameter will be discussed in the following sections.
+\textbf{Settings and Parameters.} For our own model, we report the average performance of 10 runs.
+In each run, we reserved 15\% of training cells for validation and early stopping.
+In practice, several tricks help boost the performance: ({1}) utilizing initial residual instead of the skip connections in Eq.\ref{eq:v}, ({2}) using group normalization for aggregation results and dismissing the edge weight normalization stated in Eq.~\ref{eq:norm}.
+Besides, we empirically set our parameter $\alpha$ in Eq.~\ref{eq:a} to $0.5$.
+Additionally, in order to fit the high-dimensional ATAC features, we enabled node sampling.

 \textbf{Baselines.} In Table~\ref{task1lb}, we only show the teams that acquired top results in one or more subtasks in the competition, because they are officially required to declare their model details.
 For further comparison, we briefly detail each method: (1) {Baseline}, a truncated-SVD dimensionality reduction followed by linear regression.
 (2) {Dengkw}, a well-designed model based on kernel ridge regression.
 (3) {Novel}, an encoder-decoder structure with LSI preprocessing.
 (4) {Living System Lab}, an ensemble model composed of random forest models, catboost\cite{prokhorenkova2018catboost} models, and k-nearest neighbors regression models.
 (5) {Cajal}, a feed forward neural network with heavy feature selection guided by prior knowledge.
 (6) {ScJoint}, an ensemble neural network model incorporated various strategies of preprocessing such as extracting TF-IDF features and filtering highly variable genes/features.